This post may contain affiliate links, view our disclosure.

 Adana Kebab, a popular Turkish dish, is comprised of seasoned ground lamb that’s skewered and grilled over charcoal.
 It’s richly spiced, flavorful, juicy, and easier to make at home than you might think!

-close up top view of adana kebab with sumac onion
+close up top view of adana kebap with sumac onions

 Before I lived in the Middle East, my only experience with lamb was at my grandparent’s house on Easter.
 It always made the whole house smell funny, and it came served with gelatinous dollops of bright green-colored mint jelly.
 Needless to say, as a kid I wasn’t really a fan.

-As an adult when I had the chance to live in the Middle East I gave lamb another try.
-I had a completely different experience.
-The lamb there was fresh, seasoned well, and grilled over charcoal.
+As an adult when I lived in the Middle East, I gave lamb another try and I had a completely different experience.
+The lamb there was fresh, seasoned well, grilled over charcoal, and completely mouthwatering.
 No funky musty odor; just the smell of grilling meat.
 It showed me that I really do like lamb!

-I like to serve it with Sumac Onions because their tanginess cuts through the lamb’s richness, but this is optional.
-You can serve these grilled lamb kebabs on flatbread, or with rice and a variety of salads.
+I like to serve it with sumac onions because their tanginess cuts through the lamb’s richness, but this is optional.
+You can serve these grilled lamb kebabs on flatbread (if you keep sourdough starter on hand, try them with sourdough naan), or with rice and a variety of salads.

 This is a healthy, easy, and delicious dish that you can also make in your oven instead of on the grill!